Thong Jeans and Dirty Sneakers Hit the Runway at Tokyo Fashion Week

 While it may seem that there are no fashion rules left to break, Thibaut seriously challenged expectations with daring thong jeans at Tokyo Fashion Week.

-The jeans — a more extreme version of jeans that Kendall Jenner stepped out in last April — were styled with an oatmeal-colored, long-sleeved bodysuit, gray sneakers and see-through glasses when they hit the runway in Japan.
+The pants — a more extreme version of jeans that Kendall Jenner stepped out in last April — were styled with an oatmeal-colored long-sleeved bodysuit, gray sneakers and see-through glasses on the runway in Japan.

 The iconoclast jeans were paired with New Balance 933 sneakers, streaked with black on the toes to match the grungy look of the heavily distressed jeans.